Farris1/qr-code/README.md

-# Frontend Mentor - QR code component solution
+# CatStudios - QR Code Website

 If you are looking for a developer making sure to Join my [Discord Server](https://discord.gg/3Gn3DxSS3Y), @CatStudios#0975